Fact checkedFact Checked

 It’s critical to make positive changes to reduce body fat and attain a healthy weight.
 By using a combination of exercises, nutrition changes, and various lifestyle practices, you can blast away upper body fat.

-A healthy amount of fat is needed for insulation, to protect the organs, provide essential fatty acids, and regulate certain enzymes and hormones.
+A healthy amount of fat is needed for insulation, to protect the organs, to provide essential fatty acids, and to regulate certain enzymes and hormones.
 Not all fats are the same, as different types have specific influences on the body and functions.

 Fat serves as an available source of stored energy to fuel the body.
 However, saturated and trans fats[1] are the most harmful types of fats.
 An excess of saturated fat can increase bad cholesterol levels, leading to cardiovascular disease and the risk of a stroke.

-How Exercises & Nutrition Improve Fat Loss?
+How Exercise & Nutrition Improve Fat Loss?

 The best way to lose weight is by using a combination of regular exercise and nutrition.
 These two practices will transform your body into a fat-burning machine and easily reduce upper belly fat.